TambourineReindeer/stab-language/README.md

 * Regions can be specified with `#region` and `#endregion`
 * Errors and warnings can be triggered by `#error` and `#warning`
 * Warnings can be disabled with `#pragma warning`
-* Current line and filename can be overriden using `#line` Symbols can be defined externally using an option of the command line compiler.
+* Current line and filename can be overriden using `#line`
+* Symbols can be defined externally using an option of the command line compiler.

 ### Partial classes and methods

-Classes with the `partial` modifier can have their definition splitted in one or more files.
+Classes with the `partial` modifier can have their definitions split into one or more files.
 Methods with the `partial` modifier can have an optional implementation.

 ### goto statement